Context-Dependent Learning: A Teacher's Guide

 Taking a few deep breaths, reviewing key concepts briefly, or engaging in a consistent mental preparation routine could help align internal states across contexts.

-Transfer improves when students practice applying knowledge in multiple contexts from the beginning rather than mastering it in one setting first.
+Transfer improves when students practise applying knowledge in multiple contexts from the beginning rather than mastering it in one setting first.
 Teachers should explicitly connect new situations to previous learning and help students identify underlying principles that remain constant across contexts.
 Using real-world examples and field trips provides authentic contexts that enhance transfer.

 Context dependence relates closely to transfer of learning: the application of knowledge and skills to new situations.